Arrive by Bridge; Leave by Ferry (or vice versa!)

 Whichever mode of travel you choose, you will notice that Prince Edward Island's crescent shape is perfect for a grand circuit tour.
 Start in from the ferry in Wood Island's the east on the Points East Coastal Drive and loop your way through Charlottetown then the center of the Island on Red Sands Shore and Green Gables Shore then North Cape Coastal Drive in the west, then departing by the Confederation Bridge.
 (See everything in between.)
 Or reverse the procedure and begin at the Confederation Bridge.
 In either case, keep in mind that the bridge and ferry tolls are paid only on departure or, as we like to say, only if you decide to leave!
 Have fun and happy touring!

-September 2013; the World’s Longest Electric Vehicle (EV) Tour – E-mazing Race from Seattle, Washington to Prince Edward Island, featuring the Sun Country Highway Charging Network.
+September 2013; the World’s Longest Electric Vehicle (EV) Tour – E-mazing Race from Seattle, Washington to Prince Edward Island took place, featuring the Sun Country Highway Charging Network.

 - Prince Edward Island has several electric vehicle charge stations.
 Visit the Sun Country Highway website to learn more about the locations on the Island.

 - View our online maps to familiarize yourself with the Islands Scenic Drives, Touring Regions, and Visitor Information Centres.

 - A Highway Map is included in the package of information you can order by mail.

 Prince Edward Island is roughly 1600 km (1000 miles) from Toronto, 1000 km (625 miles) from Montréal, 1100 km (650 miles) from Boston, and 1450 km (850 miles) from New York City.
 You can use our handy

 distance chart to find driving distances and times both on PEI and from major cities in eastern NorthAmerica.

 - Getting to PEI from Montréal